karthikv1392/cs3301_osn_2024/mini-projects/mp3.md

 ## Report [10 marks]
 - Submit a report consisting of concise answers to all the questions described in each specification.

+# Guidelines:
+1. Do not change the basic file structure given on Github Classroom.
+2. No deadline extensions will be granted.

+**Do NOT take codes from seniors or your batch mates, by any chance.
+We will extensively evaluate cheating scenarios along with the previous few year’s submissions.**

+**Viva will be conducted during the evaluations, related to your code and also the logic/concept involved.
+If you’re unable to answer them, you’ll get no marks for that feature/topic that you’ve implemented.**